jjoc/getopinionated/Readme2.txt

 2) To run without the console open, you will need to run getopinionated from a server like apache or nginx using a wsgi-script

-I'm looking up an example for you as soon I can log in to my server again

 3) for the server: you will need to look up on how to include your getopinionated/wsgi.py in apache

 See this for explanation: https://docs.djangoproject.com/en/dev/howto/deployment/wsgi/modwsgi/